In August 2026, Wayne County voters will have a chance to expand public transit countywide.

 What would a transit millage cost?

-In 2026, some communities will renew their transit millage.
-Others will be added to the system and gain access to public transit!
-If you live in a suburban community that already has SMART service, you will see no new taxes!
+If you live in a suburban community that already has SMART service, you will see no additional tax.

 How can I help?